-The channel composite database cut-off date for mineral resource estimation was August 31, 2017.
-The exploration database cut-off date for mineral resource estimation was September 20, 2017.
+The channel composite database cut-off date for mineral resource estimation was August 31, 2018.
+The exploration database cut-off date for mineral resource estimation was September 30, 2018.

 The Company used criteria of distance from composites and the number of samples to classify the mineral resources into measured, indicated, inferred.
-Measured mineral resources are those blocks with at least 16 composites, laying within a distanced no greater than 15 meters.
-Indicated mineral resources are these blocks estimated by at least 4 composites laying no farther than 25 meters from samples.
-Inferred mineral resources are those blocks, which distance to borehole composites and channel samples is greater than 50 meters.
+Measured mineral resources are those blocks with at least 16 composites, laying within a distanced no greater than 15 metres.
+Indicated mineral resources are these blocks estimated by at least 4 composites laying no farther than 25 metres from samples.
+Inferred mineral resources are those blocks, which distance to borehole composites and channel samples is greater than 50 metres.